LeeShuaiyu/yxy_autoprimer/README.md

 ## Developers

-This tool was developed by **yangxinyue** and **lsy**, inspired by the Nature article [Self-driving laboratories to autonomously navigate the protein fitness landscape](https://www.nature.com/articles/s41586-019-1405-3).
+This tool was developed by **yangxinyue** and **lsy**, inspired by the Nature article [Self-driving laboratories to autonomously navigate the protein fitness landscape](https://www.nature.com/articles/s44286-023-00002-4).
 While this tool is far from achieving fully automated experimental design, it is a good starting point.

 ## License

 This project is licensed under the MIT License.
 For more details, please refer to the LICENSE file.

+## Note

+This application is based on the `primer3-py` library.
+It aims to simplify the process and assist the Crop Science Laboratory of Kyushu University's Faculty of Agriculture in accelerating the automation of primer design.